 The Queen of the Mississippi is a historically accurate riverboat carrying only 150 passengers.
 Designed to navigate America’s inland waterways and rivers, she will dock in the heart of each port, taking you where larger ships could never go.
 Comfortable lounges and large observation decks are the perfect place for guests to relax and enjoy the company of fellow travelers who share their interest in American heritage.
 Glass enclosed dining salons provide an amazing, panoramic view to passing scenery.
 The spacious staterooms feature large opening picture windows and roomy baths; many also have private balconies.

 Owner’s Suite stateroom aboard The Queen of the Mississippi

 The new Mississippi River Paddlewheeler from American Cruise Lines is nearing completion and is scheduled to begin cruising in Spring 2015.
-Built specifically to cruise the Mississippi River, this new ship will provide spacious accommodations for up to 150 guests as she navigates the historic Mississippi River.
+Built specifically to cruise the Mississippi River, the American Eagle will provide spacious accommodations for up to 150 guests as she navigates the historic Mississippi River.

 Amenities & Features:

 • Year Built: 2015

 • Spacious staterooms with floor to ceiling sliding glass doors and private balconies

 • Complimentary Room Service

 • Grand Dining Room comfortably seats all passengers at the same time